hamza-roujdami/clinic-scheduler-agent/README.md

 - ✅ Use `chat_client.create_agent(tools=[...])` for specialists
 - ❌ Don't use `ChatAgent(tools=[...])` directly - tools won't be called
 - Tool calls are logged via `FunctionCallContent` and `FunctionResultContent` in `AgentRunUpdateEvent`

-**Current Limitations:**
-- Termination after 2 non-user messages (can be adjusted)
-- No conversation history between sessions
-- Mock data only (not production-ready)

 ## Resources